-The solution is a Share Split (or, as the Americans would call it, a Stock Split), where you turn those 100 shares into, for example, 100,000 shares.
-At the same time, you reduce the Nominal Value of each share by the same ratio, so that the total value of your shares is unchanged.
+The solution is a share split (or, as Americans would call it, a stock split), where you turn those 100 shares into, for example, 100,000 shares.
+At the same time, you reduce the nominal value of each share by the same ratio, so that the total value of your shares is unchanged.

 The good news is that SeedLegals automates the whole process.
 Assuming you’ve built your cap table on SeedLegals already, it’ll take just a few minutes to do everything – here’s how:

-Then, SeedLegals will instantly build your Subdivision Resolution and SH02 form.
+5. SeedLegals instantly builds your Resolution documents and SH02 form.

-Lastly, click apply share split to update your cap table to increase the number of shares and reduce the Nominal Value of each share accordingly.
+7. Lastly, and very importantly, click the button to Approve share split button.
+This will update your cap table to increase the number of shares and reduce the nominal value of each share accordingly.

-We recommend having at least 100,000 shares before you do a funding round, so if you have 100 shares now we recommend a 1000:1 share split.
-Or, if you want to future-proof yourself to not have to do another share split at a future funding you might want to create, say, 1M shares.
+We recommend having at least 100,000 shares before you do a funding round.
+For example, if you have 100 shares now, we recommend a 1000:1 share split.
+Or to future-proof your shares so you don’t have to do another share split for a future funding event, you might want to create, say, one million shares.

-Be sure to pick a multiplier that creates a share nominal value that can be fully represented in 8 characters after the decimal point (the maximum allowed by Companies House).
-For example, if your nominal value is £1, doing a 300:1 share split is a bad idea because it will create a new nominal value of £0.003333333333…. which means the total nominal value of all shares after the share split can never match the amount before.
-So ideally go with 10, 100, 1000, etc. as the share split.
+Make sure you pick a multiplier that creates a share nominal value that can be fully represented in 8 characters after the decimal point – the maximum allowed by Companies House.
+For example, if the nominal value is £1, doing a 300:1 share split is a bad idea because it will create a new nominal value of £0.003333333333…. which means the total nominal value of all the shares after the share split can never exactly match the amount before.
+So ideally go with 10, 100, 1000, etc. as the multiplier for the share split.